threehouse-plus-ec/workbench/coffee-bean-to-espresso/breakwater/BEANS-COAST-001.md

 Two cautions for the reader.
 First, the ranges in this dossier span many origins, varieties, and studies.
 Any single batch of green coffee will fall within a narrower window.
 Second, this dossier describes what is *in* the bean, not what ends up *in the cup*.
 The journey from bean chemistry to taste passes through roasting and brewing — those are covered in separate documents.

-One important finding runs through the entire dossier: current evidence suggests that post-harvest processing does not simply reveal what was already in the bean.
-It can actively change the bean’s chemical makeup.
-The full extent of this reshaping is still being studied (see §7, question BW-01).
+**[Synthesis statement, not observation:]** One important finding runs through the entire dossier: current evidence suggests that post-harvest processing does not simply reveal what was already in the bean.
+It can change the bean’s measurable chemistry through three distinct pathways — by altering the concentrations of compounds the seed already contained, by allowing microbially generated compounds in the surrounding fruit and fermentation environment to be absorbed into or retained by the bean, and by triggering biochemical responses in the still-living seed itself.
+The relative importance of these pathways, and the magnitude of each, depends on the processing method and is still being studied (see §7, question BW-01).

 -----